Chapter 23

 “But the lightning didn’t funnel down some pole into your viewer, did it?”
 I objected, not at all convinced.
 “Surely it’s not that gothic and clichéd.
 I didn’t arrive here with bolts in my neck.”

-“Sorry if all this is boring you Wilbur,” I said, increasingly grumpy.
-It’s not every day you find yourself responsible for an unravelling timeline.
+“Sorry if all this is boring you, Wilbur,” I said—with considerable grumpiness; after all, it’s not every day you find yourself responsible for an unravelling timeline.

 “Anything but,” he responded.
 “Only the fascination I hold for recent events is keeping me awake.
 But I won’t be able to put off sleep much longer.”